shrekndonkee/alan-todo-app/README.md

 If your class template already had other env values, keep those too.

-3. Database
+3️⃣ Database Setup

-If you’re using Prisma migrations/seed (adjust to whatever you already have):
+If your project is using Prisma migrations/seed:

 npx prisma migrate dev
 npx prisma db seed

-▶️ Running the app locally
+▶️ Running the App Locally

-Open two terminals in the project folder:
+Open two terminals in the project folder.

-Terminal 1 – Backend (API + AI endpoint)
+Terminal 1 – Backend (API + AI Endpoint)
 npm run server